Olympic body lambasts 'cruel' 28-day quarantine for athletes returning to South Australia | Health

 - Australia

-The Australian Olympic Committee (AOC) has labelled the government of South Australia "cruel and uncaring" for imposing an extra two-week quarantine for athletes returning to the state from the Tokyo Games, meaning they must self-isolate for 28 days.
-International arrivals to Australia must isolate for 14 days at quarantine hotels or other special facilities as part of COVID-19 restrictions.
+The Australian Olympic Committee (AOC) has labeled the government of South Australia "cruel and uncaring" for imposing an extra two-week quarantine for athletes returning via Sydney from the Tokyo Games, meaning 28 days of quarantine in total.

-South Australia (SA) is imposing an additional 14-day home quarantine requirement for arrivals from Australia's eastern states of Victoria, Queensland, and New South Wales which are battling COVID-19 outbreaks.
-The AOC said SA had turned down its request for an exemption from the extra quarantine period.
+The additional quarantine requirement for athletes currently isolating in Sydney, the capital of New South Wales, comes on top of the two weeks mandated for all arrivals from overseas.
+"Due to the high risk of the Delta strain of COVID-19 in NSW, anyone traveling from New South Wales must undertake 14 days quarantine upon entry into South Australia," the state said in a statement.

 "Not only are our Olympians fully vaccinated, but they have also been living in a highly controlled bubble in Tokyo, taking the utmost precautions -- tested daily over many weeks," said Carroll.
 "We have received no explanation as to why our application on behalf of these athletes has been rejected."